Our product line

 |Speed Rating||Maximum Speed|

-This will help you choose the right size of a tire based on your bike's measurements and required speed and load ranges.
+This will help you choose the right size based on your bike's measurements and required speed and load ranges.
 You can also experiment with the widths and the speed rating, keeping the rim size the same for different riding experiences.
-Another important point to note is the wider tires have an impact on fuel mileage and clearance issues.
-So always choose a comfortable fitting tire to your rim.
+Another important point to note is the wider versions will have an impact on fuel mileage and clearance issues.
+So always choose one that comfortable fits to your rim.

-Another important thing for a higher performance of the tire is managing the tire pressure.
-For every type of roads, the tire pressures are defined by various tire brands for all their products.
+Another important thing for a higher performance of the item is managing its pressure.
+For every type of roads, the tire pressures are defined by various brands for all their products.
 Always choose the recommended units of air pressure and maintain it regularly.
-Riding on low air pressure can damage the very threads of the tire leading to flattening of the tires or side punctures.
+Riding on low air pressure can damage the very threads leading to flats or side punctures.
 Whereas riding on too high of pressure may lead to the tire bursting at high speeds.
-For better performance and longer tire life, fill them up with nitrogen gas instead of normal air which will maintain its pressure longer and help to keep the tire cool at higher speeds.
+For better performance and longer life, fill them up with nitrogen gas instead of normal air which will maintain its pressure longer and help to keep it cool at higher speeds.

 For longer tire life, it is recommended that you store your bike and any unused tires in cool and dry places, away from direct sunlight.
-This will help the tires to age slower and last longer.
+This will help them age slower and last longer.